azureossd/azureossd.github.io/_posts/2021-02-03-Loading-certificates-using-nodejs.md

 ## About

-This how-to guide shows how to access private certificates/Public certificates in your node.js application running on Azure App Services.
+This how-to guide shows accessing private certificates/Public certificates in your node.js application running on Azure App Services.

 ## Loading certificates